ajfriesen/ajfriesen.com/content/en/experience/experience.md

   * Introduce Infrastrucutre as Code into the team
   * Run knowledge transfare sessions about Kubernetes, Rancher2, Helm, AWS, Terraform, Packer, systemd, etc.
   * Work close with development and product management on requirements for modernization of legacy application
-  * Work remote with a consultancy from India for ~ 10 months (experience the pros and cons of remote work)
+  * Work remote with a consultancy from India for ~ 10 months (experienced the pros and cons of remote work)

   """